What is the Aurora Women’s Giving Circle and how does it work?

 “Participating in the Aurora Women’s Giving Circle enlightened me to the issues and challenges faced by women and girls in my community.
 Equally enlightening was to learn of the amazing heroes that work hard to address these issues and offer a brighter future to those in need.” -Lori Pennito, 2017 Women’s Giving Circle member

-Congratulations to the 2017 Aurora Women’s Giving Circle who voted to award a grant to Family Life Education’s Crianza con Carino Program which aims to improve parental practices in the home and to emphasize positive discipline and engagement between parents and their children.
+The 2017 Aurora Women’s Giving Circle voted to award a grant to Family Life Education’s Crianza con Carino Program which aims to improve parental practices in the home and to emphasize positive discipline and engagement between parents and their children.